Religious views of Charles Darwin: Downe parish

 Although he is commonly portrayed as being in conflict with the Church of England, Darwin was supportive of the local parish church.

-On moving to Downe, Kent in 1842, Darwin supported the parish church's work, and became a good friend of the Revd.
-John Innes who took over in 1846.
+On moving to Downe, Kent, in 1842, Darwin supported the parish church's work, and became a good friend of the Revd John Brodie Innes, who took over in 1846.
 Darwin contributed to the church, helped with parish assistance and proposed a benefit society which became the Down Friendly Society with Darwin as guardian and treasurer.
 His wife Emma Darwin became known throughout the parish for helping in the way a parson's wife might be expected to, and as well as providing nursing care for her own family's frequent illnesses she gave out bread tokens to the hungry and "small pensions for the old, dainties for the ailing, and medical comforts and simple medicine".

 Innes inherited his family home of Milton Brodie, in the Scottish Highlands near Forres.
 In 1862 he retired there and changed his name to Brodie Innes, leaving the parish in the dubious hands of his curate, the Revd.
 Stevens, while still remaining the patron.
 The meagre "living" and lack of a vicarage made it hard to attract a priest of quality.
 Innes made Darwin treasurer of Downe village school and they continued to correspond, with Innes seeking help and advice on parish matters.
 The Revd.
 Stevens proved lax, and departed in 1867.
 His successors were worse, one absconding with the school's funds and the church organ fund after Darwin mistakenly shared the treasurer's duties with him: Brodie Innes offered to sell the advowson – the right to appoint the parish priest – to Darwin but Darwin declined.
 The next was rumoured to have disgraced himself by "walking with girls at night".
 Darwin now became involved in helping Innes with detective work, subsequently advising him that the gossip that had reached Innes was not backed up by any reliable evidence.